 - 3½ to 4½ cups powdered sugar

 - Preheat oven to 350 degrees.
-Butter four 8-inch round cake pans (2 inches deep); dust with cocoa.
+Butter four 8-inch round cake pans (2 inches deep); and dust with cocoa.
 Sift cocoa, flour, sugar, baking soda, baking powder, and salt into the bowl of a mixer.
 Beat on low speed until just combined.
 Raise speed to medium, and add eggs, buttermilk, water, oil, and vanilla.
 Beat until smooth, about 3 minutes.

 - Divide batter between the four pans.
 Place two on the middle rack and two on the rack below, unless your oven is deep enough to hold 4 cake pans on one rack.
 If on one rack, switch pans from back to front and front to back half way through baking.
 On different racks, switch pans from top to bottom rack and bottom to top rack half way through baking.